Wande Coal: 2012–2015

 Coal has also recorded tracks with other Nigerian artists, including Ikechukwu, Phyno, Davido, Naeto C, Dr SID, D'Prince, Wizkid and many other artists.
 In 2012, following a fallout between record label executives Don Jazzy and D'banj, Coal, Dr SID and D'Prince signed on to Don Jazzy's new Record Label Mavin Records with the addition of Tiwa Savage from 323 Entertainment acting as the first lady of Mavin Records.
-Wande Coal left Mavin Records on 7 November 2013, due to intellectual property theft of a song with the same lyrics as Don Jazzy's lyrics.
-In November 2013, he released a single called "Baby Face", the song that marked his departure from Mavin Records.
+Reports of Wande Coal’s exit from Mavin Records surfaced in 2013 after he released and promoted the single "Kilaju" without the label’s support.
+On 5 November 2013, he released another single, "Baby Face", which he said was produced by Shizzi.
+Shortly after, Don Jazzy accused Wande Coal of intellectual property theft on Twitter and uploaded a studio demo of the song that he said had been recorded the previous year.
+Wande Coal denied the allegations and shared what he described as the original studio version of the song on social media.
+In the same report, entertainment lawyer Demilade Olaosun stated that ownership of the song could not be determined publicly because Wande Coal’s recording contract was not available.
+Mavin Records formally announced Wande Coal's departure in a press release dated 7 November 2013, issued shortly after the public exchange between both parties.
 In 2013, he launched his music label Black Diamond Entertainment.